QijingZheng/VaspBandUnfolding/README.md

    Compared to the band structure of the primitive cell, there are some empty states at the top of figure.
-This is due to a too small value of `NBANDS` in supercell calculation, and thus those states are not included in the calculation.
+This is due to a too small value of `NBANDS` in supercell non-scf calculation, and thus those states are not included.